22 LR vs. 22 Mag: Which Rimfire Cartridge Is Better?

 The 22 Long Rifle and the 22 Winchester Magnum Rimfire are two exceptional rimfire cartridges that are perfect for training young shooters, plinking, target shooting, and varmint hunting.

-The 22 LR has been the most popular cartridge in North America for over a century and doesn’t show any signs of weakening.
-It is the cartridge most new shooters fire their first shots with as it has virtually no recoil and is extremely economical to shoot.
+The 22 LR has been the most popular cartridge in North America for over a century and shows no signs of weakening.
+It is the cartridge most new shooters fire their first shots with, as it has virtually no recoil and is extremely economical to shoot.

-The 22 WMR is a definitive step up in power level compared to the 22 LR and excels at pest control.
-Designed to take on larger game and extend a shooter's effective range, the 22 Magnum hits twice as hard as a 22 LR at only a minimal increase in recoil.
+The 22 WMR is a definitive step up in power compared to the 22 LR, and excels at pest control.
+Designed to take on larger game and extend a shooter's effective range, the 22 Magnum hits twice as hard as a 22 LR with only a minimal increase in recoil.

-Although the 22 Mag has superior ballistics compared to the 22 LR, most shooters will opt for the Long Rifle as its low cost per round and ease of sourcing ammunition makes it extremely appealing to weekend plinkers or target shooters.
+Although the 22 Mag has superior ballistics to the 22 LR, most shooters will opt for the latter.
+Its low cost per round and ease of sourcing ammunition make it extremely appealing to weekend plinkers or target shooters.

 Ammo Comparisons